LakshyaKhatri/Bookshelf-Reader-API/README.md

 # Bookshelf-Reader-API
-API for Bookshelf Reader App
+A browsable REST API for recognizing book spines in an image.